In this article

 Note that some threats are also blocked by filtering categories like Hacking & Cracking or P2P & Illegal.
 Blocking the content in both Categories and Threats is recommended.

-Blocked threats are indicated in Red and a 🚫 icon, just like blocked categories.
+Blocked threats are indicated in blue and a icon, just like blocked categories.

 Comments